 In the absence of hard evidence proving blue light does not cause AMD, an increasing number of manufacturers have begun selling products that claim to protect people from blue light in digital screens.
 Products include yellow filters for glasses worn indoors.

-The Association of Optometrists (AOP) released a policy statement on blue light after a high street opticians were fined £40,000 for what BBC’s Watchdog claimed were “unproven health claims” about the effects of blue light.
+The Association of Optometrists (AOP) released a position statement on blue light after a high street opticians were fined £40,000 for what BBC’s Watchdog claimed were “unproven health claims” about the effects of blue light.

 AOP’s statement said: “Coatings that filter visible blue light may improve visual comfort for some patients, or help mitigate the impact of visible blue light on sleep, but current evidence does not support making claims that they prevent eye disease.